Hcnc100/VirtuallTrainerCompose/README.md

 # VirtuallTrainerCompose

-Simple app to show model 3D using ArCore, simulate app excercise
+Simple app to display 3D model using ArCore, simulate app exercise.
+These models have an animation, and this can be paused and resumed.

 ## Screenshots
 ### Splash